Sonic the Hedgehog 3: Reception

 In the United States, Sonic 3 was the top-selling Sega Genesis game in February 1994.
-It became one of the best-selling Genesis games, selling at least 1.02 million copies in the United States, with Sonic 3 and Sonic & Knuckles selling a combined 4 million cartridges worldwide.
+It became one of the best-selling Genesis games, selling at least 1.02 million copies in the United States.
+Together, Sonic 3 and Sonic & Knuckles sold 4 million cartridges worldwide.

 Like its predecessors, Sonic 3 received critical acclaim.
 Critics generally felt Sonic 3 was the best game in the series so far.
 Andrew Humphreys of Hyper, who declared himself not a Sonic fan, said it was "undoubtedly" the best of the series, including the acclaimed but obscure Sonic CD, though he said he preferred Sonic 2s special stages by a small margin.
 Sega Magazine, however, stated that Sonic 3 has better special stages and was not only superior to Sonic 2 as a whole but would be "a serious contender for the Best Platform Game Ever award".
 Sega Power wrote that despite their skepticism, they found it "excellent" and easily "the most explorable and playable" in the series.
 Electronic Gaming Monthly also compared Sonic 3 favorably to Sonic 1, 2, and CD and awarded it their "Game of the Month" award.
-They later ranked it number 1 in The EGM Hot 50, indicating that it received the highest average score of any game they had reviewed in the past year.
+They later ranked it number 1 in "The EGM Hot 50", indicating that it received the highest average score of any game they had reviewed in the past year.
 Lionel Vilner of Génération 4 believed Sonic 3 offered more challenge than its predecessors.
 The Unknown Gamer of GamePro proclaimed that it "proves that you can teach an old hedgehog new and exciting tricks.
 Take that old Sonic magic, add fun new variations, and you have another spectacular game."